KhronosGroup/3D-Formats-Guidelines/KTXArtistGuide.md

 ## KTX Tips and Tricks

+* Make sure to evaluate the quality and performance of uncompressed textures in actual scenes before applying compression; you may not need compression at all!
+* If you can use a numerical value instead of a texture, that’s one less texture you have to compress!
+For example, if the Base Color on your model is a single color then it’s better to use a baseColorFactor (four numbers) instead of a baseColorTexture (a texture file).
 * The [3D Commerce Asset Creation Guidelines](https://github.com/KhronosGroup/3DC-Asset-Creation/blob/main/asset-creation-guidelines/RealtimeAssetCreationGuidelines.md) have important information about how to create well-formed models.
 * Before compression, textures should be stored as 8 bit per channel RGB or RGBA.
-Application developers are encouraged to evaluate uncompressed textures fidelity and performance within actual scenes before applying compression.
+* KTX compression will preserve the best visual quality when starting with high quality source files.
+Start with textures in PNG format if possible.
+The lossy compression in JPEG textures should be avoided as it may cause additional artifacts in the end result.
+KTX is going to amplify those errors, causing more blocky artifacts or more blurry results.
 * Power-of-two dimensions are almost always required for glTF textures: 2048, 1024, 512, etc. glTF-Transform has a --power-of-two flag to do the resizing for you, but starting with the intended size is better.
 Even when targeting newer platforms that support non-power-of-two texture dimensions, the texture dimensions still must be multiples of 4 to work with Basis Universal.
-* Dimensions of subsequent levels must follow the usual mip-mapping rule - truncating division by 2 but always greater than zero.
-For example, the base level of 20x12 would have the following mip levels: 10x6, 5x3, 2x1, 1x1.
-Content pipeline tools could either prepare mip levels themselves or rely on KTX-Software to create downscaled textures during compression.
 * Texture resolution should be appropriate for your delivery target, usually no larger than 2048x2048.
 Sometimes an Occlusion/Roughness/Metalness (ORM) texture has less detail than the Base Color texture, so it can be 1/4 the resolution of the Base Color… if a Base Color texture is 1024x1024, the ORM could be 512x512 and still look great on the model.
 * Conversely, in some cases it may actually be useful to increase the resolution of the texture, to minimize compression artifacts while still retaining a smaller file size.
 To do this, double the dimensions (e.g. 512x512 to 1024x1024) without interpolation, before compressing them, then compare the results.
+* Dimensions of lower mips must follow the usual mip-mapping rule - truncating division by 2 but always greater than zero.
+For example, the base level of 20x12 would have the following mip levels: 10x6, 5x3, 2x1, 1x1.
+Content pipeline tools could either prepare mip levels themselves or rely on KTX-Software to create downscaled textures during compression.
 * For best results when authoring new textures, use texture dilation and minimize prominent UV seams.
-* If you can use a numerical value instead of a texture, that’s one less texture you have to compress!
-For example, if the Base Color on your model is a single color then it’s better to use a baseColorFactor (four numbers) instead of a baseColorTexture (a texture file).
 * Whenever possible, align the UVs along a 4x4 pixel grid.
 KTX compression schemes compress the image in blocks, each of which is 4x4 pixels.
 When a smooth feature in a texture crosses the 4x4 border, it may suddenly get very choppy.
 You’ll see less compression artifacts whenever you can avoid crossing these 4x4 blocks.
-* KTX compression will preserve the best visual quality when starting with high quality source files.
-Start with textures in PNG format if possible.
-The lossy compression in JPEG textures should be avoided as it may cause additional artifacts in the end result.
-KTX is going to amplify those errors, causing more blocky artifacts or more blurry results.
 * Textures with drastically different values in each of the color channels (R,G,B) will often cause more artifacts than those with similar values.
 Photos for example typically have similar values, whereas normal maps usually have a lot of variation from channel to channel.
 Because of this, photo-based textures can often be compressed more, while showing fewer artifacts.
 Consider using less aggressive compression settings for occlusion/roughness/metalness maps or normal maps than for other texture types: you may want to use UASTC instead, or PNG if file size is a concern.